danieldortega77/CPSC490/documentation.md

 log:

+2/19 (2 hours)
-2/19 Going through pygame tutorial (2 hours) https://www.youtube.com/watch?v=FfWpgLFMI7w
+Going through pygame tutorial
+https://www.youtube.com/watch?v=FfWpgLFMI7w

+2/21 (5 hours)
+Add modes for drawing and/or removing walls, start, and finish Play pitch in OSC according to note on the grid